Trekking the Curzon's Trail and the Kuari Pass

 India, Trek & Walk, 16 days - from £995 (land only) - from €1,195 (land only) - from $1,640 (land only)

 Delhi Airport transfers and all meals are included in the cost of this classic trekking holiday

 - A classic Indian Himalaya trekking holiday in the Garhwal

 - Trek in the footsteps of Shipton and Tilman

-- Explore Rishikesh and the sacred River Ganges
+- Explore Rishikesh and see the sacred River Ganges

 - Extensions available to the Taj Mahal and Agra

 Following a route trekked by Lord Curzon in 1905 and by Shipton and Tilman 30 years later, this excellent adventure trekking holiday traverses the western edge of the Nanda Devi Sanctuary.
-After just a couple of days, we reach the high meadow of Bedni Bugyal, a famously scenic location with a skyline dominated to the north-west by the peaks of Trisul (7120m) and Nanda Ghunti.
+After our first day of trekking, we reach the spectacular meadow of Bedni Bugyal, a famously scenic location with a skyline dominated to the north-west by the peaks of Trisul (7120m) and Nanda Ghunti.
 A further week of superb foothills trekking takes us through forest and farmland and by way of a series of ridges, the last of which we cross at the Kuari Pass (3650m).
 Changabang, Kamet and Nanda Devi are just 3 of the India Himalayan giants visible from this sublime viewpoint.
 En route back to Delhi, we have time to experience the magic of Rishikesh and Haridwar and to attend the 'arti' (floating lamp) ceremony on the Ganges.
 This is a great trek and an unforgettable journey into the mystical Hindu territory of Garhwal.